aussiekom/Clinical-Trials-Projects/EDA-clinical-trials/README.md

-**Disclaimer: This notebook and repository are meant only for the purpose of explaining basic techniques of data analysis.
+**Disclaimer: This notebook is meant only for the purpose of explaining basic techniques of data analysis.
 This is not meant to provide any medical advice of any kind for COVID-19.
 Please take all precautions and stay safe!**